maxaidala/isacc2-post-predictor/README.md

 - Who made the most recent comment, what thread it was in, a preview of what they said, and a link to jump straight to it
 - How many posts, comments, and users the forum has in total, and how many people are online right now

-The overlay updates automatically every 10 seconds.
+The overlay updates automatically every 500ms.
 Click `+` to expand it and `−` to collapse it.

 ---